GirlZone

 Education in Palestine: Resilience Under Pressure

-Education in Palestine remains a core pillar of resilience and future-building.
+Education in Palestine remains a cornerstone of resilience and future-building.
 Yet for many students, access to safe and consistent learning has become increasingly difficult.
-Political and economic realities, combined with social pressures, disrupt learning routines and affect both educational outcomes and wellbeing—especially for adolescent girls, who need supportive environments during a sensitive stage of life.
+Political and economic realities—combined with growing social pressures—disrupt learning routines and affect both educational outcomes and wellbeing, especially for adolescent girls who need supportive environments during a sensitive stage of life.

 The West Bank: Ongoing Barriers to Regular Learning